People with thyroid disease and other hormone-related health issues often need tests as part of their treatment.

 A cancerous nodule may need aggressive treatment.

 The results of the biopsy can tell the doctors what treatments are best.
 These include surgery, radiation, and medicines.

 Although rare, complications of FNA may include:

-After your FNA biopsy, your endocrinologist will give you post-procedure instructions, which may include details about:
+After your FNA biopsy, your doctor will give you details about: